- Sun & Tan

 UV rays have the ability to penetrate through haze and fog.
 In fact, UVA rays can even work their way through glass, so it’s a good idea to give yourself a layer of sun shield every day, no matter the weather.

 The same goes for sitting in the shade, too.
 If you can see sunlight then chances are you’re still exposed to ultraviolet rays and their harmful effects, so wise up and wear an SPF just in case.

 MYTH: Sun cream doesn’t have an expiry date.

 Before you start throwing half used bottles of sun cream in your suitcase, be sure to check the expiry date.
 A gone-off sun block can lose its protection as chemicals degrade, causing skin irritation and sunburn.
-If you can’t see an expiry date, then a separated formula and odd smell should give it away.
+If you can’t see an expiry date, then a separated, grainy formula and odd smell should give it away.
 In general, most SPF products have a shelf life of up to three years when stored correctly.
 It’s always best to store sunscreen in a cool, dark and dry place.